Chapter 4 : Chapter 4: The Thief and Saviour

 A light creaking sound emanated from the unkempt window pane, it receded under Hermione's weight and flipped open, lifting her legs and thrusting her back head-first inside the building.
 Screeching loudly, she fell over and landed painfully on top of a series of barred cages, ruining the already mangled and dirty light-blue dress she had been wearing for her birthday.
 Looking around to assess her surroundings, she was forced to cover her ears from what sounded like the deafening sounds of a tropical jungle, but right there in England.
 Birds cackling and monkeys screaming greeted her eyes as they adjusted to the low light conditions; Hermione clearly identified rustled pink flamingos, jumping gibbons and disgruntled squirrel monkeys, a pair of reptiles inside a half filled bathtub kept rolling over each other, probably baby crocodiles, while the cage she had fallen upon contained several large toucans trying to nip her hands and knees, bobbing their heads up and down at her.

-this place?" she asked no one in particular, before rubbing her sore bum and jumping from the steel cage.
+"What is this place?" she asked no one in particular, before rubbing her sore bum and jumping from the steel cage.

 The floor of the large warehouse was covered in sawdust, a row of dirty swivelling windows ran along the southern wall, while a barred door impeded transit leading to and from an unlit corridor on the other side; anything larger than an alley cat, that is.
 She could never hope to reach the window from where she fell through, and the distressed animals were likely to draw attention from someone, someone who would surely ask her what she was doing there in the first place.
 Hermione tore her gaze away from the cute spotted Kune-Kune piglets she was pampering when a cursing, gruff voice and lazy footsteps resounded from the corridor, now briefly illuminated by the initial flickering of a fluorescent overhead lamp turned on.
 She needed to think fast!